 - Serve as the authorized spokesperson for the Board with regard to Board policy, process, and decisions.
 The Chair may delegate this responsibility to other Board members and/or the Superintendent.

-- Communicate with individual Board members concerns shared by other board members regarding issues agreed to in the working agreements or group operating norms.
+- Communicate with individual Board members any concerns shared by other board members regarding issues agreed to in the working agreements or group operating norms.

 - Assist the Superintendent in communicating important information to the full Board.
 Keep Board members apprised of information exchanged with the Superintendent.